Plankiton/T-Rex/docs/readme.md

 '.{0,}@.{0,}': ...
 ```

-The diferencial of TextAnalizer is the variable declarations:
+The diferencial of TextAnalyzer is the variable declarations:

 ```yaml
 "%<variable>&": ...     # variables for default has "\w{1,}" as regex